Implementing Laws At-a-Glance

 7. Which national authority has been designated as the competent authority for receiving and investigating whistleblowing concerns and complaints (“Competent Authority”)?

 A central external reporting office will be established at the Federal Office of Justice (Bundesamt für Justiz).
-In addition, the authorities which are competent to oversee the regulated financial sector, the Federal Financial Supervisory Authority (BaFin) and the Federal Cartel Office (Bundeskartellamt), are designated as further external reporting offices with special responsibilities for the financial sector.
+In addition, the authorities that are competent to oversee the regulated financial sector, the Federal Financial Supervisory Authority (BaFin) and the Federal Cartel Office (Bundeskartellamt), are designated as further external reporting offices with special responsibilities for the financial sector.

 The Act does not specify which authorities are responsible for enforcement; therefore, general principles under German law will apply, which means that authorities will vary from state to state.
 For example, in Bavaria, the Competent Authorities listed will enforce violations of the Act.